Update: ‘Lotus Eletre Specifications’ and ‘Release Date’ sections updated and ‘TopElectricSUV says’ section added.

 Lotus Eletre FAQs

-What is the Lotus Eletre release date & price?
+What is the Lotus Eletre’s release date?

-What will be the Lotus Eletre range?
+What will be the Lotus Eletre’s price?